omidarmat/onLearn/react.md

 This way `Question` instances with `q1` and `q2` keys will not be destroyed and recreated.
 This makes a huge impact on performance when you render long lists with thousands of elements.

-**Always use the `key` prop when you have multiple child elements of the same type.**
+Always use the `key` prop when you have multiple child elements of the same type.

-2. On the other hand, when an element's key changes between renders, the element will be destroyed and a new one will be created even if the position in the tree is the same as before. **This is great to reset state in component instances**, which is the second big use case of the `key` prop.
+2. On the other hand, when an element's key changes between renders, the element will be destroyed and a new one will be created even if the position in the tree is the same as before.
+This is great to reset state in component instances, which is the second big use case of the `key` prop.
 Whenever you need to reset state, make sure you give the element a key, and the key changes across renders.

 For instance, in this code: